You may have seen a warning similar to this one when trying to log in to cPanel or WHM on your VPS or dedicated server:

 It’s important to understand what the warning means, what you should do when you see it, and actions you can take to avoid it.

-A self-signed SSL works the same as a normal SSL certificate, with one major difference.
 Normal SSL certificates are issued by a third party certificate authority.
-These certificates are verified by a third party to confirm your server is who it says it is.
-This will allow visitors to your server or website to successfully connect via an encrypted connection.
+They are verified by a third party to confirm your server is who it says it is, allowing visitors to connect to your server or website via an encrypted connection.

-When connecting to your GreenGeeks VPS or dedicated server, you may safely bypass this warning.
-This will allow you to connect to your service still utilizing an encrypted HTTPS connection.
-The steps for bypassing the warning will vary based on what browser you are using and will be shown to you when you see this warning.
+When connecting to your GreenGeeks VPS or dedicated server, you can safely bypass the warning.
+The steps for bypassing the warning will vary by browser, but they will be shown to you when you the warning is triggered.

-Once complete, you will be able to fully connect to your service as normal.
-If you are connecting over FTP/SFTP, IMAP, POP3, SMTP, etc, your FTP or email program will prompt you with the steps to accept the warning and proceed.
+If you are connecting via FTP, SFTP, IMAP, POP3, SMTP, etc., your FTP or email program will prompt you with the steps to accept the warning and proceed.

-This will require you to set up a verified SSL certificate for your server hostname.
-GreenGeeks offers SSL certificates as service addons, and we can handle the entire installation process for you.
+To stop the warning, you have to set up a verified SSL certificate for your server hostname.
+GreenGeeks offers SSL certificates as service add-ons, and we can handle the entire installation process for you.
 You may also opt to use your own SSL provider.
-Please click here for more information regarding how to set up a SSL certificate.
+Here’s more information on setting up an SSL certificate.

-When ordering your SSL certificate, your server hostname will need to be used as the domain.
-Just mention “server hostname SSL” when contacting our sales team and we’ll guide you from there!
+When ordering your SSL certificate, your server hostname will be used as the domain.
+Just mention “server hostname SSL” when contacting our sales team and we’ll guide you from there.